Apricot blossom in the Wachau Apricot blossom in the Wachau on the Danube Cycle Path from Passau to Vienna

 female and male

-The female flower organ is the stamp.
-It consists of a scar, style and ovary.
-The stamp emerges from the ovary.
+The female flower organ is the pistil.
+It consists of stigma, style and ovary.
+The pistil emerges from the ovary.
 Inside the ovary are the ovules.

 Pollination: the apricot flowers depend on the transmission of pollen by insects, otherwise too little pollen gets on the scars.
 The pollen penetrates the scar.
 The ovules are only viable to a limited extent, so pollination should take place as soon as possible after flowering.